-Under the terms of the Settlement Agreement, as amended, Venezuela agreed to pay the Company $792 million to satisfy the Award and $240 million for the purchase of the Mining Data for a total of approximately $1.032 billion in monthly installments.
-The first $240 million to be received by Gold Reserve from Venezuela is related to the sale of the Mining Data.
+Under the terms of the July 2016 Settlement Agreement (as amended) Venezuela agreed to pay the Company $792 million to satisfy the Award and $240 million for the purchase of our technical mining data (the “Mining Data”) associated with our previous mining project in Venezuela (the “Brisas Project”) for a total of approximately $1.032 billion in a series of monthly payments ending on or before June 15, 2019.
+As agreed, the first $240 million received by Gold Reserve from Venezuela has been recognized as proceeds from the sale of the Mining Data.

-In addition, the Company agreed to suspend the legal enforcement of the Award until final payment, pursuant to the Settlement Agreement, is made by Venezuela and Venezuela irrevocably waived its right to appeal the February 2017 judgment issued by the Cour d’appel de Paris dismissing the annulment applications filed by Venezuela in respect of the Award and agreed to terminate all other proceedings seeking annulment of the Award.
+The terms of the Settlement Agreement included the Company’s agreement to suspend the legal enforcement of the Award until final payment is made by Venezuela and Venezuela’s agreement to irrevocably waive its right to appeal the February 2017 judgment issued by the Cour d’appel de Paris dismissing the annulment applications filed by Venezuela in respect of the Award and to terminate all other proceedings seeking annulment of the Award.

 The Company has received cumulative payments of approximately $254 million pursuant to the Settlement Agreement.
 The remaining unpaid amount due from Venezuela pursuant to the Settlement Agreement, which is delinquent, totals approximately $913 million (including interest of approximately $135 million) as of June 30, 2021.